Optical and spin manipulation of non-Kramers rare-earth ions under weak magnetic field for quantum memory applications: Expression of the propagator at low field

 In this appendix, we derive the expression of the propagator at low field.
 In order to simplify the calculations, we place ourselves in the resonant case ($\Delta=0$).\\ Given that the Schr\"odinger equation simply reduces to (\ref{eqpsi1}), the propagator reads:

-where $P$ is the transfer matrix from the initial basis of $A$ and $D$ is the diagonal matrix:
+where $P$ is the transfer matrix that diagonalizes $A$ to $D$:

-We remind that the eigenvalues obtained in appendix (\ref{sectionAmatrix}) are the ones of $A'$, for which vectors 2 and 3 were exchanged, hence a change in the indexes of the eigenvalues in $D$.
+We remind that the eigenvalues obtained in Appendix \ref{sectionAmatrix} are the ones of $A'$, for which vectors 2 and 3 were exchanged (we note the corresponding flip matrix $\mathcal{P}_{23}$), hence a change in the indexes of the eigenvalues in $D$.
 Then, at zero detuning, we simply have $\zeta_2=-\zeta_3$ and $\zeta_4=-\zeta_1$.
 The transfer matrix is then given by

 where $\mathcal{P}_1$ is given in Eq.(\ref{passmatrix}) and $\mathcal{P}_2$ is the transfer matrix from the base in which $A_{\rm free}+A_{\rm par}$ is diagonal to the base where $A'$ is diagonal.
 In the case $\Delta=0$, it simply reads \begin{widetext}